Hannalysis/Coding-Chronicles/README.md

 I updated my plan of action, and a flow of the expected execution of code order.
 I will start tomorrow by finding how best to break these down into segments and which area of code would make sense to teach from beginning to end.

 ------------

+--- March 11th ---
+2025-03-11

+I spent today working on my Python tutorial.
+Will update more tomorrow.